The purpose of this policy is to assist schools to understand and meet requirements for creating, storing and disposing of school records.

 - Records must only be disposed of with written approval of the school’s principal, after the minimum retention period has been met.
 (Note: short-term information created through normal administrative practice can be destroyed without needing the written approval of the principal).

-- Schools should also review the (login required) which provides information on common school records and their minimum retention periods.
+- Schools should also review the (staff login required) which provides information on common school records and their minimum retention periods.

 Schools must create full and accurate records of school functions and activities, including records relating to: